xuqi2024/openflexure-microscope/README.md

 Repositories for compatible motor controllers:
 * The ["sangaboard" motor controller](https://gitlab.com/filipayazi/sangaboard-rp2040) (and its [firmware](https://gitlab.com/filipayazi/sangaboard-firmware)).
 This is the standard motor controller for the microscope.
 It was developed collaboratively with Filip Ayazi and based on the legacy controller that was developed in collaboration with [BTech in Tanzania](https://btech.co.tz/), see below.
 * The legacy ["sangaboard" motor controller](https://gitlab.com/bath_open_instrumentation_group/sangaboard).
-This containts Arduino IDE compatible firmware for the a [workaround motor controller using an Arduino Nano](https://build.openflexure.org/openflexure-microscope/latest/workaround_motor_electronics/workaround_motor_electronics.html).
+This containts Arduino IDE compatible firmware for the [workaround motor controller using an Arduino Nano](https://build.openflexure.org/openflexure-microscope/latest/workaround_motor_electronics/workaround_motor_electronics.html).

 A number of other related projects include: